-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the IASB.
+These consolidated financial statements have been prepared in accordance with IFRS® Accounting Standards as issued by the International Accounting Standards Board ("IASB").

-The consolidated financial statements were approved and authorized for issuance by the Company's Board of Directors on April 24, 2024.
+The consolidated financial statements were approved and authorized for issuance by the Company's Board of Directors on April 28, 2025.